row-bloom/row-bloom/README.md

 composer require elaborate-code/row-bloom
 ```

-Call `RowBloomServiceProvider::register()` at the entrypoint of your application.
+Call `RowBloomServiceProvider::register()` at the entry point of your application.

 ```php
 use ElaborateCode\RowBloom\RowBloomServiceProvider;